How to Build a Motorcycle Exhaust with Biltwell's Custom Exhaust Kit

 of your support tabs and tack them into place

-Step 12: Admire your handwork.
-Repeat for the rear cylinder
+Admire your handwork.
+Repeat for the exhaust for the rear cylinder head.

 Thanks to Chris for inviting me to his party, and to Jason for being such a good workmate.